uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 end
 ```

-Notice the last two line inside class definition, we first called the publice method `sleep` by using `self.new` as receiver, then did the same thing with protected method `dream`.
+Notice the last two line inside class definition, we first called the public method `sleep` by using `self.new` as receiver, then did the same thing with protected method `dream`.
 The message `"I am flying!"` was only printed out one time, then an exception raised.

 We got `NoMethodError (protected method 'dream' called for #<Dog:0x00007fb0f786da08>)`